pelias/csv-importer/README.md

 Valid column names for intersections are: `cross_street` (note: `street` is also required!)

 ## Name
-This field is mandatory.
-Its type is a free-form string that represents the name of a record.
+A free-form string that represents the name of a record.
 It might be the name of a venue which also has an address, or the name of a city, mountain, or other interesting feature.

-Valid column names for name are: `name`
+Valid column names for name are: `name`.

 ## Layer
 Pelias allows sorting records into different layers, representing different classes of data.